OctopusDeploy/docs/docs/deployment-process/project-triggers/automatic-deployment-triggers.md

 position: 1
 ---

-Automatic Deployment Triggers were introduced in **Octopus 3.4**.

-Automatic Deployment Triggers (also known as auto-deploy) allow you to define an unattended behavior for your [Projects](/docs/deployment-process/projects/index.md) that will cause an automatic deployment of a release into an [Environment](/docs/infrastructure/environments/index.md).
+Automatic Deployment Triggers (also known as auto-deploy) let you to define an unattended behavior for your [Projects](/docs/deployment-process/projects/index.md) that will cause an automatic deployment of a release into an [Environment](/docs/infrastructure/environments/index.md).
+This means, you can configure new deployment targets to be just like their counterparts.

 Automatic Deployment Triggers can help you: